Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 | 2. | part of GCF external service in TEE | We will migrate the circuit garbling service part in TEE/Intel SGX|

-> **note regarding this change:**
+> **notes regarding this change:**

+>1:  We have decided to let the  creation of the Master/Configuration logical circuit part managed by ocwCircuit in the public blockchain layer 1 because they is not security issue to do that way.
+>
-> Fancy-Garbling is classic garbling scheme using a different circuit file format and mainly design for multy-party-computation use cases.
+>2: We replaced the GPL code of JustGarble by Fancy-Garbling because we can't use GPL licence with a TEE framework.
+Fancy-Garbling is a classic garbling scheme using a different circuit file format and mainly design for multy-party-computation use cases.
 So, the change is significant and slightly impact circuit garbling performance.
 As a consequence we aim at proposing a slight refactoring of the code to ensure performance optimization in the follow-up grant to achieve performance at least comparable to JustGarble.
 Potentially adding a permutation based garbling scheme like the one used by JustGarble if required.

 ## Future Plans